 Does this mean we should outlaw basements?
 Of course not, but there are good reasons to count basements as livable space like other rooms in the house.
 While homebuilders routinely balance the size of kitchens, family rooms and bedrooms based on lot size and FAR there is no opportunity cost of adding a basketball court sized basement.
 Because of the basement FAR loophole, basements are protected from the free market process that governs the size of other rooms.

-New basements and healthy real estate margins are natural and in many ways, desirable features of Rye’s robust real estate market.
-In a well-planned and well-balanced community, economic incentives help keep the system rolling.
+New basements and healthy real estate margins are great and in a well-planned and well-balanced community, economic incentives help keep the system rolling.
 But loopholes in our zoning distort the market and create unintended consequences like monster basements and rock hammering that impact landowner rights to quiet enjoyment.